top of page

 The verb 'deceive' has its etymological roots in Old English.
 It is derived from the Old English word 'dǣfan,' which meant 'to deceive' or 'to cheat.'
 This term is believed to be related to the Old Norse word 'dāfa,' which also means 'to deceive.'
 Over time, 'deceive' has maintained its core meaning of intentionally misleading or tricking someone with the purpose of causing them to believe something that is not true or accurate.
 The etymology of 'deceive' reflects its historical association with the act of deception and trickery, emphasizing its role in describing actions where individuals intentionally mislead others for various motives, often with the aim of gaining an advantage or concealing the truth.

-Quiz: Find the meaning of deceive
+Quiz: Find the meaning of the verb deceive:

 Try Again!